OzgurTapan/Adaptive-Spiking-Neural-Network/README.md

 | **`p_target`** | `0.05` | Target biological firing rate for homeostatic regulation (5%). |
 | **`initial_thresh_val`** | `5.0` | Starting firing threshold barrier for newly initialized neurons. |
 | **`min_thresh_val`** | `1.0` | Minimum threshold lower floor preventing homeostatic collapse. |

+---

+# Important Rule for Loading Weights

+* When loading weights, the shape of the saved tensors must match your current ASNConfig settings (such as n_neurons, image dimensions, patch sizes, and gabor filter setups).
+The built-in safety check will raise an assertion error if there is a shape mismatch between the saved file and your current configuration.